ptrkrlsrd/traverser/README.md

   add         Add a new route.
                 Example: "acache add https://pokeapi.co/api/v2/pokemon/ditto /ditto"
-                Here the first argument is the path to the endpoint you want to cache, and the last is the alias clear       Clears the database containing the stored routes completion  Generate the autocompletion script for the specified shell help        Help about any command
+                Here the first argument is the path to the endpoint you want to cache, and the last is the alias.
+Note that you can also add from a json file by replacing the first URL with a relative path to a json file. clear       Clears the database containing the stored routes completion  Generate the autocompletion script for the specified shell help        Help about any command